Have Questions?

 608-372-3971

-Tomah VA Medical Center provides addiction treatment and rehabilitation services such as outpatient detox centers, long term treatment programs, outpatient day treatment, short term addiction treatment centers, inpatient drug rehab facilities, and others to clients living in the Tomah, WI. area so that they overcome their alcohol and drug abuse disorders and find full recovery.
+Tomah VA Medical Center provides addiction treatment and rehabilitation services such as outpatient detox centers, long term treatment programs, outpatient day treatment, short term addiction treatment centers, inpatient drug rehab facilities, and others to clients living in the Tomah area so that they overcome their alcohol and drug abuse disorders and find full recovery.
 It has services - such as group therapy, activity therapy, couple/family therapy, trauma therapy, brief intervention approach, contingency management/motivational incentive, and others - which follow its philosophy of the programs that work most effectively.
 This is because Tomah VA Medical Center knows that complete recovery can only be achieved through highly individualized care.

 In addition, the drug and alcohol rehab program specializes in many other programs - like suicide prevention services, domestic violence, clients referred from the court/judicial system, aftercare/continuing care, co-occurring mental and substance abuse disorders, self-help groups and more - as well as many other treatment methods that you can find listed below.
 Further, this drug and alcohol treatment facility has aftercare plans that work in line with its treatment modalities to ensure that clients achieve permanent, full, and lasting abstinence and sobriety from drugs and alcohol.